dawoodcyber/dawoodcyber/README.md

 ### About Me 💼

-🔐 Currently, I'm delving into the Google Cybersecurity course and enhancing my pentesting skills.
-I possess strong proficiency in Java and JDBC, having completed several projects.
-As a cybersecurity enthusiast on an endless learning journey, I'm always curious and constantly evolving.
+🔐 I'm passionate about cybersecurity and currently pursuing the **Google Cybersecurity Certificate**.
+My goal is to become a skilled **Security Analyst**.
+I’m also expanding my knowledge through courses from **TryHackMe**, **PortSwigger**, and **PicoCTF**, with a strong interest in **bug bounty hunting**.

-📚 Currently studying:
+📚 **Current Focus**:

-- **Python Scripting**: Learning from SMIT to enhance my skills as a pentester.
+- Advancing my **cybersecurity skills** through practical labs and challenges.
-- **Cloud Generative AI Engineering**: Pursuing a course from GIAIC to stay ahead in upcoming technologies.
+- Enhancing my **Python** scripting knowledge to automate security tasks and bolster my analysis capabilities.

 ---

 ### Skills and Interests 💡

-- **Cybersecurity**: Information Security, pentesting, and continuous security monitoring.
+- **Cybersecurity**: Threat analysis, vulnerability assessment, pentesting, and continuous security monitoring.
-- **Python**: Scripting, automation, and general-purpose programming.
+- **Bug Bounty**: Learning to find and exploit vulnerabilities in web applications and networks.
-- **Cloud Technologies**: Exploring AI engineering and its applications in cloud environments.
+- **Python**: Utilizing scripting for automation and basic cybersecurity tasks.

 ---

 ### Current Learning 📖

-- **Python at SMIT**: Focused on enhancing my scripting abilities for pentesting and automation tasks.
+- **Google Cybersecurity Certificate**: Diving deep into key areas of network and information security.
-- **Cloud Generative AI at GIAIC**: Learning about the latest advancements in AI and cloud technology integration.
+- **TryHackMe, PortSwigger & PicoCTF**: Hands-on training to develop real-world pentesting and exploitation skills.
-- **Google Cybersecurity Course**: Expanding my knowledge in cybersecurity.
+- **Python**: Advancing my scripting capabilities to assist in cybersecurity and automation.

 ---

 ### Goals 🎯

-- **Cybersecurity Excellence**: Apply knowledge to manage and mitigate cybersecurity risks effectively.
+- **Security Expertise**: Apply my learning to mitigate cybersecurity risks and contribute to a secure digital world.
-- **Advanced Scripting**: Achieve proficiency in Python for automation and security tasks.
+- **Bug Bounty Hunting**: Gain expertise in finding vulnerabilities and reporting them ethically.
-- **Leverage AI and Cloud**: Utilize cutting-edge technologies to create innovative security solutions.
+- **Advanced Python**: Continue improving my Python skills to support security analysis and automation.

 ---

 ### Get in Touch 🌐

-- **[LinkedIn](https://www.linkedin.com/in/dawoodcyber)**: Connect with me for professional networking and collaboration.
+- **[LinkedIn](https://www.linkedin.com/in/dawoodcyber)**: Connect with me for networking and collaboration.
 - **[GitHub](https://github.com/dawoodcyber)**: Follow my repositories and projects.

 ---

 Thank you for visiting my profile!
-Stay tuned for more updates and projects. 🚀
+Stay tuned for more updates and cybersecurity projects. 🚀